Recently, I witnessed a sobering example of the need to expect trials.

 - Why did they respond this way when their circumstances would devastate many other people?

 I tried to answer these questions in Enduring Trials God’s Way.
 Is there any reason you should trust my answers?
 No, and I am not asking you to do so.
 This book is not a collection of my thoughts about trials.
 Rather, I am inviting you to trust the Bible.
-Enduring Trials God’s Way came from several sermons I preached, and I labored over each one for twenty to thirty hours per week.
+Enduring Trials God’s Way came from several sermons I preached at Woodland Christian Church, and I labored over each one for twenty to thirty hours per week.
 God knows what is necessary for people to find joy in suffering, and I hope to present the recipe for that in my book.

 As a pastor, I watch firsthand as people suffer through trials.
 Woodland Christian Church maintains a prayer list, and it seems as soon as we can remove one request, another is added.
 We have prayed about medical issues, job losses, deaths of family members, and the examples could go on.